GenericMappingTools/gmt/doc/rst/source/cookbook/non-unix-platforms.rst

 also true that one of the strengths of GMT lies its symbiotic relationship with UNIX.
-We therefore recommend that GMT be installed in a POSIX-compliant UNIX environment such as traditional UNIX-systems, Linux, or Mac OS X. If abandoning your non-\ UNIX operating system is not an option, consider one of these
+We therefore recommend that GMT be installed in a POSIX-compliant UNIX environment such as traditional UNIX-systems, Linux, or macOS.
+If abandoning your non-\ UNIX operating system is not an option, consider one of these
 solutions: